monsoonmaelstrom/book2/book2.md

 Giorgi and I continue walking toward Branton in silence.

-It’s probably a little after three in the morning when the first owl reaches its location, dropping the rock in the entry of Reese’s shop, and turning to fly back toward Giorgi and me.
+It’s probably a little after three in the morning when the first owl reaches its destination, dropping the rock in the entry of Reese’s shop, and turning to fly back toward Giorgi and me.
 The next lands at the last spot I saw Iverson before diverting the eagle to the Ginnelstreet flats.
 I direct it to land on a wide windowsill and it moves the rock from its talons to its beak, then starts banging the rock against the window.

 On the seventh rap against the glass, the glass shatters.
 The owl drops the rock and takes flight.
 I begin counting its wingbeats as it flies away.

 *One.
 Two.
 Three.
 Fou—* It’s like I took a hook to the side of my temple.
 I thought I was prepared, but the fact that I’m lying flat out on the ground says otherwise.
 I hold my head, waiting for my vision to clear, as Giorgi grabs me under the arms and begins pulling me upright.

-“What the hell just happened?” he asks, and it might be the first time I’ve ever heard him sound anything other than neutral, indifferent, or amused.
+“What the hell just happened?” he demands, and it might be the first time I’ve ever heard him sound anything other than neutral, indifferent, or amused.

-“Iverson,” I managed to groan out, my hands still wrapped around my head as I try to force my brain to remember it exists within the confines of my skull.
+“Iverson,” I groan, my hands still wrapped around my head as I try to force my brain to remember it exists within the confines of my skull.
 “Killed.
 The messenger.”
 I manage to get out between ragged gasps of pain.

 “Well, I guess you can consider the invitations delivered.
 Can you stand?”
 Giorgi asks.

-“Give me a minute,” I say as I move a hand to one of his arms to brace myself.
+“Give me a minute,” I state, as I move a hand to one of his arms to brace myself.
 “Damn.
 That hurt.”

 ----

 I’ve moved both of the pigeons to locations around the Dairuvar compound, where they’re currently blending in, being pigeons, waiting for Iverson to move.
 For all I know, he could have something similar in place, but I don’t think he does.
 Or at least, I don’t think he does *right now*.
-Mostly because I don’t think he knows where I am.
+Mostly, because I don’t think he knows where I am.
 But once I get to the Northend Bluffs he’ll know exactly where to look, which raises its own set of problems that I ponder as we make our way north.

-At least I know he’s still there based on the reception the owl delivering my message received.
+At least I know he’s still there, based on the reception the owl delivering my message received.

 “We need to stop and get food,” I say.
 “Some sandwiches or something we can eat on the move.”